FogNetwork/Nightmare/README.md

+# Deprecated!
+This project is deprecated!
+I am no longer maintaining this project.
+Why not check out [Metallic](https://github.com/Metallic-Web/Metallic)?

+I have a mostly finished project like Nightmare that I might release when I feel like it.
+Stay Tuned!

 # Nightmare
 Nightmare is a virtual operating system that runs online, designed to bypass censorship and includes many apps like a notepad and a html editor.